 Pursuant to its contract with Gulfport, Muskie agreed to sell and deliver specified amounts of sand to Gulfport.
 In September 2020, Muskie filed a lawsuit against Gulfport to recover delinquent payments due under this agreement.
 On November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
 On March 22, 2021, Gulfport listed the Muskie contract on its master rejection schedule filed with the bankruptcy court.
 The Company determined that these factors changed the scope of the contract, accelerated the duration of, and otherwise changed the rights and obligations of each party to the contract.
 As a result, the Company accounted for this as a contract modification during the three months ended March 31, 2021.
-Muskie used the expected value method to estimate unliquidated damages totaling \$8.5 million, which resulted in the recognition of net revenue totaling \$2.1 million and bad debt expense of \$1.0 million on previously recognized revenue during the three months ended March 31, 2021, Muskie and receivable due from Gulfport totaling \$0.3 million, which includes a nominal amount of interest on delinquent accounts receivable.
-The revenue recognized and related accounts receivable balance owed to the Company are reflected in "services revenue-related parties, net" on the accompanying unaudited condensed consolidated statement of comprehensive loss and unaudited condensed consolidated balance sheets.
+Muskie used the expected value method to estimate unliquidated damages totaling \$8.5 million, which resulted in the recognition of net revenue totaling \$2.1 million and bad debt expense of \$1.0 million on previously recognized revenue during the six months ended June 30, 2021.
+As of June 30, 2021, Muskie had net accounts receivable due from Gulfport totaling \$0.3 million, which includes a nominal amount of interest on delinquent accounts receivable.
+Gulfport was a related party until June 29, 2021.
+The revenue recognized related to this agreement is included in "product revenue - related parties" in the accounts receivable consolidated statement of comprehensive loss and the related accounts receivable is included in "accounts receivable, net" in the unaudited condensed consolidated balance sheets as of June 30, 2021 and "receivables due from related parties" as of December 31, 2020.
 See Notes 11 and 18 below.